-岁 Chief Architect Premier X8 (64 bit) Setup × Chief Architect [®] Premier Look in: 🕂 Chief Architect Premier X8 (64 bit) 🗸 🖻 Eolder name: C:\Program Files\Chief Architect\Chief Architect Premier X8 (64 bit)\ OK Cancel]
+😽 Chief Archit ect Premier X9 (64 bit) Setup ×

+С Chief Architect ® Premier

+Look in: Chief Architect Premier X9 (64 bit)

+Eolder name

+C: \Program m Files\Chief Architect\Chief Architect Premier X9 (64 bit)\

+OK el

-Choose Destination Location
+Choose Installation Location

-- 4. This window appears in the Windows version and only if you click the Advanced button, and then the Change button, in the previous windows.
-By default, the Windows version of the program installs in a folder with the same name as the program version located at C:\Program Files\Chief Architect.
-You can, if you wish, choose a different destination folder on the local machine. - If you prefer a different location, click the Change button, then navigate to the desired location on your hard drive. - You can also type the full pathname of the installation directory in the Folder name: field. - Click OK to proceed to the next window.
+- 5. This window is only found in the Windows version, and only if you clicked the Change button in the previous window.
+By default, the Windows version of the program installs in a folder with the same name as the program version located at C:\Program Files\Chief Architect. - Select a destination folder from the Look in: drop-down list. - Any folders located inside the selected destination folder display in the field below. - The full pathname of the installation directory is stated in the Folder name: field.
+You can type a different pathname if you wish. - Click OK to proceed to the next window.